-Isomalt will not caramelize when heat is applied to it like sugar does, so isomalt will not yellow.
-This quality makes it a very good medium to create great design elements for cakes that need to have a clear color.
+Isomalt will not caramelize when heat is applied to it the way sugar does, and it won't take on that light-brown to yellow "caramel" hue.
+This makes it a very good medium to create great design elements for cakes that need to have a clear color.
 Gemstones, windows for gingerbread houses, and glamorous sparkling mosaics are just a few elements that can be made using isomalt.

 Where to Buy Isomalt

-Isomalt can be purchased from online sources such as Golda's Kitchen or Wilton, but it can also be found in local kitchen or baking stores.
+Isomalt can be purchased online, but it can also be found in local kitchen or baking supply stores.
 It comes in several forms such as isomalt granules (which need to be mixed with distilled water) or isomalt sticks which are ready to use and can be found in clear form or an assortment of colors.

 Preparing the isomalt to make design elements is different depending on which form you are starting with at the beginning.
 If you are using the granule form the process will be very similar to creating sugar work and the same care needs to be taken to avoid issues.